FehintolaObafemi/personal-portfolio/content/featured/CIRE/index.md

 showInProjects: true
 ---

-This is the Social Data Analytics project that aims to analyze publicly available twitter data in creating predictive models of police and community interactions.
+This is a Social Data Analytics project that aims to analyze publicly available twitter data in creating predictive models of community interactions.